Banking

 Global Presence and Impact

 Credit Suisse’s investment banking reach extends across continents, with a presence in major financial centers worldwide.
-The bank’s extensive global network allows it to engage with diverse clients, ranging from multinational corporations to small and medium-sized enterprises.
+The bank’s global network enables it to serve clients from multinationals to small and medium enterprises.
 This broad reach enables Credit Suisse to contribute significantly to capital flows, economic growth, and job creation in various regions.

 Emphasis on Sustainability and Social Responsibility